AlehNat/gae_backend_bootstrap/README.md

 (TBD)

 ## Learn More
+(TBD)

 ## Inspired by
 This project is based on:
-[Microservices with Docker, Flask, and React](https://testdriven.io/courses/microservices-with-docker-flask-and-react/)

-I highly recomend this cource, it full of best practices, explanations and many more.
+[Microservices with Docker, Flask, and React](https://testdriven.io/courses/microservices-with-docker-flask-and-react/) I highly recommend this course, is full of best practices, explanations and many more.

 ## Author